nahuelseoane/discobolo-birthday-sender/README.md

-# 📨🎂 Discobbolo Birthday Sender
+# 📨🎂 Discobolo Birthday Sender

 Automates daily **birthday greetings** for ***Club de Deportes Discobolo***.
 If feteches today's birthdays from a Google Contacts group and sends personalized HTML emails (with an embedded image) either locally or via **GitHub Actions** every morning at 09:00 (Argentina).